AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/connection-specs.md

 ## Update a connection specification {#update}

-You can update the fields of a connection specification through a PUT operation.
+You can update the properties of a connection specification through a PUT operation.
 When updating a connection specification through a PUT request, the body must include all of the fields that would be required when creating a new connection specification in a POST request.

 **API format**